lmcinnes/umap/doc/supervised.rst

 Now that we have randomly masked some of the labels we can try to perform supervised learning again.
-Everything works as before, but UMAP will interpret the -1 label as beingan unlabelled point and learn accordingly.
+Everything works as before, but UMAP will interpret the -1 label as being an unlabelled point and learn accordingly.

 .. code:: python3